Message about use of cookies

 • the elderly

-Where air pollution levels exceed the relevant standards, we are required to declare ‘Air Quality Management Areas’ (AQMAs) and subsequently implement Air Quality Action Plans (AQAPs) to improve air quality.
+Where air pollution levels exceed the relevant standards, we are required to declare an ‘Air Quality Management Area’ (AQMA) and subsequently implement an Air Quality Action Plan (AQAP) with measures that secure and maintain these standards going forward.
+The pollutant of concern has been nitrogen dioxide (NO2) emitted from traffic.

 Air Quality Management Areas in King’s Lynn